qkzk/fm/readme.md

 - Find files with / (with completion: Tab, enter to search),
 - flag files matching a regex with w

+### Preview

+You can preview a file directly (Shift-p) or by toggling preview mode in the right tab (Alt-p).
+While in this mode, navigating will update the display.

+A lot of different file kinds can be previewed directly withing fm:

+- images, pdf, videos, office document and fonts are displayed as an image using Inline Image Protocol from iterm2 or ueberzug,
+- structured text (code) is highlighted,
+- simple text and epub are displayed without formating,
+- executable with read_elf,
+- binary files are displayed with something looking like hexdump (endianness may be wrong),
+- metadata of audio files,
+- file content of archives is listed.
+It supports many formats (zip, xz, gz, 7z, iso, torrent etc.)

+Most of this previewing is done externaly through shell commands.
+They require the appropriate software to be installed.

+Note: previewing a LARGE directory of videos may be really slow.

 ### Fuzzy finders

 - Ctrl-f : search in filenames and move there,